rewse/power-monitor-mqtt/README.md

 # Power Monitor MQTT Publisher for macOS

-A script that retrieves electric current value (W) from the SAP Power Monitor app for macOS and publishes it to an MQTT broker.
+A script that retrieves power value (W) from the SAP Power Monitor app for macOS and publishes it to an MQTT broker.

 ## Features

-- Electric current value (W) retrieval from SAP Power Monitor
+- Power value (W) retrieval from SAP Power Monitor
 - Automatic MQTT publishing
 - Test mode, single-run mode, and continuous monitoring mode